scprek/gerrit-h2-mysql/README.md

 1. The CSVWRITE function for H2 had a few mistmatches with MYSQL.
 My attempt to fix all the issues<br>
 is done in the CSV Cleaner portion of each table dump.
 Change $debug to > 2 in the script to see issues found
 2. There may also be issues with the user running this migration and the user that the gerrit server is running under.<br> I was able to make this work running as a different user than the owner of the gerrit server.
+3. This was tested on gerrit 2.8.6.1, it is possible tables have changed in older/newer versions.<br> Modify h2TablesToMigrate, h2TablesToMigrate, and mysqlTablesToUpdate accordingly in the script.
+Better support could be to pull in config files.

 ##### Step 1: Download/Install/Update Database (mysql or mariadb) #####